matsstaff/stc1000pid/README.md

 ![STC-1000](http://img.diytrade.com/cdimg/1066822/11467124/0/1261107339/temperature_controllers_STC-1000.jpg)

 **Note: This is still a work in progress.
-While basic regulation seems to be functional, there are kinks to be ironed out, tuning of the parameters may be needed, and finally it might not suit every system.**
+While basic regulation seems to be functional, there are kinks to be ironed out, tuning of the parameters may be needed, and finally it might not suit every system.
+Also, Fahrenheit is currently completely untested**

 Features
 ========